-- 8.1.
-In order to To implement the programmes for maintenance, periodic testing and inspection, the operating organization is required to ensure that appropriate controls are established, as described in para.
+8.1.
+To implement the programmes for maintenance, periodic testing and inspection, the operating organization is required to ensure that appropriate controls are established, as described in para.
 7.69 of SSR-3 [1].
-These controls usually take the form of administrative procedures and work procedures for performing maintenance, periodic testing and inspection activities inat the research reactor.
+These controls usually take the form of administrative procedures and work procedures for performing maintenance, periodic testing and inspection activities at the research reactor.
 As described in para.
-2.10, these procedures are required to be prepared, reviewed, validated, issued and modified in accordance with the management system offer the research reactor.
-A mechanism should be established to enable users of the procedures to provide feedback and suggestions for their improvement. - 8.2.
+2.10, these procedures should be prepared, reviewed, validated, issued and modified in accordance with the management system for the research reactor.
+A mechanism should be established to enable users of the procedures to provide feedback and suggestions for their improvement.

+8.2.
 Temporary changes to procedures should be properly controlled and should be subject to review and approval.
-Where appropriate, temporary changes should be promptly incorporated into permanent procedures to limit the number and duration of temporary procedures. - 8.3.
-Recommendations on the preparation of procedures, including their format and content and the steps in the their preparation-of a procedure, are provided in DS509DSSG-83 [4].
+Where appropriate, temporary changes should be promptly incorporated into permanent procedures to limit the number and duration of temporary procedures.

+8.3.
+Recommendations on the preparation of procedures, including their format and content and the steps in their preparation, are provided in SSG-83 [4].
 Recommendations on administrative controls for maintenance, periodic testing and inspection are provided in para.
 8.4 and Section 9.